GeorgeHoneywood/george.honeywood.org.uk/content/blog/map-from-the-ground-up/index.md

 In a similar vein to storing way coordinates with delta encoding, all coordinates in a tile are stored relative to the origin of the tile.
 This once again cuts down the magnitude of the numbers you are storing.
 Another nice technique is the encoding of coordinate values.
 Although you might assume that a coordinate, such as (54.6195, -3.0778), would be stored as two floating point numbers, they instead store coordinates as integer values in microdegrees --- i.e. degrees × 10^6.
 This saves some space compared to storing floats, without compromising precision.

-They also use a variable encoding scheme for integers, allowing both large and small numbers to be stored similarly, without losing too much efficiency.
+They also use a variable-length encoding scheme for integers, allowing both large and small numbers to be stored in the same format, without losing too much efficiency.
 For example, the naive approach would be to use 32-bit integers for all numbers, but this would result in space being wasted when storing small delta values (which could fit in an 8-bit int).
 Therefore, they sacrifice the first bit of each byte as a continuation indicator, and use the remaining 7 bits to store (a part of) the actual value.

 ```typescript
 // decode a variable length _unsigned_ integer as a number